-If you do not have Work Study and you have completed a FAFSA, you may place yourself on the Work Study Wait List .
-At the begining of each semester, Financial Aid will redistribute work study funds from students who are not using the awards to students on the Wait List.
-The secondary awards are based on first-come, first-served and financial need.
+If you have not been awarded Work Study and you have completed a FAFSA, you may place yourself on the Work Study Wait List .
+Each year, two weeks after the start of a semester, Financial Aid will redistribute Work Study funds from students who are not using the awards to students on the Wait List.
+These funds are awarded based on first-come, first-served and financial need.
 If you have any questions of whether or not you would be eligible for funds if they become available, please contact your Financial Aid Counselor.

 Sign up here:

 There are a limited number of jobs which do NOT require a student to have Work Study to be eligible to apply.
 Typically students who have experience and specialized skills are selected for these positions.
 Various internships on campus are included in these positions.